jenslys/skrape-js/README.md

 - 🛡️ **Type-safe**: Define your schemas using Zod and get fully typed results
 - 🚀 **Simple API**: Just define a schema and get your data
-- 🧩 **Minimal Dependencies**: Only requires Zod as a peer dependency
+- 🧩 **Minimal Dependencies**: Requires Zod as a peer dependency and zod-to-json-schema as a dependency

 ## Installation